-- All Eligible Economically Distressed County criteria - Areas ineligible due to other broadband funding awards - Previous GREAT Grant Awards
+- All Eligible Economically Distressed County criteria - o Areas ineligible due to other broadband funding awards - Previous GREAT Grant Awards - Census blocks in which protests were granted in previous Caswell award (4 blocks)

-• NC Master Address Dataset - 2014
+NC Master Address Dataset - 2014

 All applicants are required to utilize the NC Master Address Dataset in identifying and mapping the households and businesses for submission within the application.
 Using the online map, a potential applicant can select address locations in the map and export those locations to be included as the address-level data required or can download the full dataset for geo-coding purposes.
 (See section Application Materials Summary for more detailed information on submission of locations.)